dynamo/dynamo/README.md

 end
 ```

-This shows that your application is the one in **control** and a Dynamo is simply embeded into it.
+This shows that your application is the one in **control** and a Dynamo is simply embedded into it.

 ## Dynamo